Skip to main content

 • Appeals and complaints history

 A 4- or 5-star plan is generally better-managed and has fewer problems.
-In an otherwise close comparison between two plans, star rating is a reasonable tiebreaker.
+In an otherwise close comparison between two plans, star rating is a reasonable tiebreaker, not a substitute for running your drug list.

 Step 6: Run the Total Annual Cost Calculation